 Michael has worked extensively in both the design and film industries, holding a Master in Architecture from the University of Texas at Austin.

 He has also taught art, architecture, and film both as a Visiting Assistant Professor of Art at Wabash College and as an Assistant Instructor at the University of Texas at Austin.
+Michael also currently serves at the Co-Chair of the Indy Rezone Steering Committee.

 Additional work can be viewed here.